LuckyMe (record label): 2018

 In 2018 LuckyMe released a triptych of Baauer singles which saw the producer collaborate with AJ Tracey, Jae Stephens, Soleima and cyber it-girl Miquela Sousa.
-"Hate Me ft Miquela" was featured on Spotiy's Times Square Billboard and Miquela featured on the covers of 032C, King Kong, Metro, High Snobiety.
+"Hate Me ft Miquela" was featured on Spotify's Times Square Billboard and Miquela featured on the covers of 032C, King Kong, Metro, High Snobiety.
 The video for 'Company' by Baauer ft Soleima was directed by Jonathan Zawada and was premiered by Pitchfork.
 The video depicts machines attempting to use phones and prosthetics to simulate human connection.

 On 1 April LuckyMe released the debut studio album by Montreal-based singer and songwriter Stephan Armstrong aka Littlebabyangel.
 At this point the album was not a commercial release, but rather a private chain letter sent to the label's mailing list on an open link.
 Users were asked to spread the word and forward mails to friends.
 The record was finally released on all formats on Halloween 2018.
 In a new precedent for the site, Pitchfork reviewed the mixtape while still a private link, and called GADA "...a daring, eclectic mix of experimental R&B...", stating "...he won't stay a secret for long."

-On 6 July LuckyMe released the first studio album by New Orleans-based James Richard Prudhomme aka Suicideyear.
+On 6 July LuckyMe released the first studio album by New Orleans–based James Richard Prudhomme aka Suicideyear.
 Titled "Colour The Weather" - the release explored themes of family, nostalgia and alienation.
 Singles included 'Tired' and "Days Forever featuring Georgia Barnes".
 The album art saw a collaboration between friends Ezra Miller & Mickey Joyce who together with Prudhomme produced impressionistic generative collages from locations around Baton Rouge and New Orleans.

 On 15 November LuckyMe released the Fever Focus ep by Jacques Greene.
-The six track project was designed by New York-based illustrator Braulio Amado.
+The six track project was designed by New York–based illustrator Braulio Amado.
 The music on the ep first premiered in a short run cassette release exclusive to bandcamp and was accompanied by a long form art film parody which showed Greene browsing the Internet for the duration of the tape: his face subtly reflected in the screen while moving between browser windows.
 The mixtape was reviewed by Pitchfork who said "It's a delight to know that Aubin-Dionne's next phase won't sacrifice his knack for melodrama, but even more exciting to glimpse the new depths ahead."
 Fever Focus was the final project started on the tape, with six tracks spread across two separate single vinyl, mastered and cut to vinyl in dance format - A side at 45rpm, B side at 33.3rpm- by mastering engineer Matt Colton.
 On digital streaming platforms the release was handled as a series of six consecutively revealed digital singles, each accompanied by a visualiser film on YouTube.